agustinafassina/TemplateApi.Net10/README.md

-## Template.Api
+## Template.Api.Net!0
 This folder contains the main API project with all controllers and configurations.
 It serves as the core application for client interactions.
+It´s a copy of https://github.com/agustinafassina/TemplateApi.Net8

 ## 📄 API Reference
 ### Diagram